gspasov/warm_fuzzy_thing/README.md

 end
 ```

-Using `Monad.Either` this could look something like this
+Using `WarmFuzzyThing.Either` this could look something like this
 ```elixir
 input
 |> Either.pure()